GuoYangLee/mimlab/_posts/2023-03-01-lab-opening.md

 member:
 ---

-The Biomechanical Imaging and Modulation (MiM) lab at Peking University, led by Dr. Li is open on Mar.
-1st, 2023.
+The Biomechanical Imaging and Modulation (MiM) Lab at Peking University, led by Dr. Guoyang Li, opened on March 1, 2023.